photoprism/photoprism-docs/docs/user-guide/faq.md

     When indexing, an additional JPEG sidecar file may be created automatically for RAW, HEIF, TIFF, PNG, BMP, GIF, and video files.
     It is needed for generating thumbnails, image classification, and facial recognition.
     You can find it in `/storage/sidecar` by default, so your originals folder remains untouched.
-The file browser in *Library > Originals* always displays it next to the orignal, idependent of the physical storage location.
+The file browser in *Library > Originals* always displays it next to the original, independent of the physical storage location.

 ## Metadata ##